usesummit/models/README.md

 ### Orientation
 What you see in Summit when you build and host a model is an interface (canvas-based IDE) to create and connect the expressions of a model ("events").

-The documentation for the full library of SEL expressions (event types, conditionals, constants, etc.) can be found at https://summit.readme.io/docs.
+The documentation for the full library of SEL expressions (event types, conditionals, constants, etc.) can be found in our [Technical Documentation](https://summit.readme.io/docs).

 Since much of the work to wrap and define an model is handled on usesummit.com as part of the IDE, the text-based version of SEL (.sel) has an expanded set of rules and syntax that must be explicitly declared in order to create a working model.
 Namely: